gavbarosee/react-kickstart/docs/guides/how-it-works.md

 - API options: Axios, React Query integrations, or Fetch-only.
 - Testing: Vitest or Jest for both frameworks (recommended: Vitest for Vite, Jest for Next.js), with example tests.
   - Note: When using Jest with Vite, a minimal `babel.config.json` is generated and `babel-jest` + Babel presets are added to enable JSX/TS transforms.
+- Deployment: Vercel or Netlify setup with optimized build scripts and configuration.
 - Linting, Git init, editor open, and deployment scripts support.
 - QA automation to validate numerous combinations (critical, standard, edge).